-Boardwalk Grand Arcades: Fun and Games for the 21st Century
+Boardwalk Arcades: Year-Round Fun and Games

 Since the opening of the Santa Cruz Casino in 1907, arcade entertainment has had an important role at the Santa Cruz Beach Boardwalk.

 A century later, Boardwalk arcades are thriving with both nostalgic and high-tech games for all members of the family.
 With more than 300 of the most popular video and pinball games, laser tag, simulators, games of skill, and special attractions, there are many choices for Boardwalk visitors ready to test their skills or simply to enjoy friendly competitions.
-In 2006, Giant Magazine rated the Boardwalk Arcades best in the country for the great collection of new and classic video games.
+Giant Magazine rated the Boardwalk Arcades best in the country for the great collection of new and classic video games.

 In June of 1907 the Santa Cruz Casino opened as part of the Santa Cruz Beach Boardwalk.
 Although titled a “casino,” it housed no gambling and was promoted by famed developer Fred Swanton as a penny arcade, ice cream parlor, and greeting area for guests going to the ballroom, theater, and restaurant upstairs.